You can make a difference.

 - SUPGV is an umbrella organization for many state specific organizations doing amazing work.
 Donate to them directly or find one of their State chapters and donate to the state chapter where you live.

 - Coalition to Stop Gun Violence - CSGV

 - Moms Demand Action for Gun Sense in America

-- Americans for Responsible Solutions - Gabby Giffords Organization
+- Giffords - Gabby Gifford's Organization

 Bonus !
 Make sure you sign up for Amazon Smile so that a portion of every purchase you make goes to the GVP organization you support!